preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 For information on how to use anchors, see: :doc:`Using anchors </general-assets/using-anchors/index>`

-**Note!** When linking to an anchor you must always start bt selecting the page the anchor is on.
+**Note!** When linking to an anchor you must always start by selecting the page the anchor is on.

 Here are some examples of Font Awesome icons: